-The "annual exemption" could provide you with a way to pass on wealth without worrying if it'll form part of your estate for IHT purposes.
-In 2023/24, the annual exemption is £3,000.
-The allowance is individual, so if you're planning with your partner, you may choose to pass on £6.000.
+The "annual exemption" is the amount you can give away each tax year without it being counted towards your estate's value for IHT purposes.
+In 2024/25, the annual exemption is £3,000.
+The allowance is individual, so if you're planning with your partner, you may choose to pass on £6,000.

-You can carry forward the annual exemption for one tax year.
+You can carry forward any unused annual exemption for one tax year.

-4 other useful ways you could reduce a potential Inheritance Tax bill
+5 other useful ways you could reduce a potential Inheritance Tax bill

-If IHT is a concern, there may be other steps you could take to reduce a potential bill, including these four:
+If IHT is a concern, there may be other steps you could take to reduce a potential bill, including these five:

 - 1. Gifting small amounts (up to £250 per person) to as many people as you like so long as they have not benefited from the annual exemption - 2.
 Placing assets in a trust to pass on to loved ones - 3.
-Making regular gifts from your income as part of your normal expenditure - 4.
-Donating at least 10% of your estate to reduce the IHT rate from 40% to 36%.
+Gifting on the occasion of a wedding - 4.
+Making regular gifts from your income as part of your normal expenditure - 5.
+Donating at least 10% of your estate to charity, to reduce the IHT rate from 40% to 36%.